+An independent licensee of the Blue Cross Blue Shield Association

 MEDICAL POLICY DETAILS

-Medical Policy Title Testing for the Use of Biologic Therapeutics for the Treatment of Inflammatory

-Disorders
+Title Measurement of Serum Antibodies to Tumor Necrosis Factor Blockers

 Policy Number 2.02.47

 Category Technology Assessment

 Original Effective Date 12/17/15

 Committee Approval Date 12/15/16, 12/21/17

-Current Effective Date 11/21/24
+Current Effective Date 11/16/23

 Archived Date 12/20/18

-Archive Review Date 12/19/19, 12/17/20, 12/16/21, 12/22/22, 11/16/23, 11/21/24
+Archive Review Date 12/19/19, 12/17/20, 12/16/21, 12/22/22, 11/16/23

-Product Disclaimer Services are contract dependent; If a product excludes coverage for a service, it is not covered, and medical policy criteria do not apply.
+Product Disclaimer If a product excludes coverage for a service, it is not covered, and medical policy criteria do not apply.
 If a commercial product (including an Essential Plan or Child Health Plus product), medical policy criteria apply to the benefit.
 If a Medicaid product covers a specific service, and there are no New York State Medicaid guidelines (eMedNY) criteria, medical policy criteria apply to the benefit.
 If a Medicare product (including Medicare HMO-Dual Special Needs Program (DSNP) product) covers a specific service, and there is no national or local Medicare coverage decision for the service, medical policy criteria apply to the benefit.
 If a Medicare HMO-Dual Special Needs Program (DSNP) product DOES NOT cover a specific service, please refer to the Medicaid Product coverage line.